University departments use online Department Payroll Processing Application (DEPTPAY) to perform the following payroll functions:

 The department may authorize faculty, classified, and/or administrative professional employees as DEPTPAY users.
 Students and nonstudent temporary employees are not eligible to access DEPTPAY.

 Consider appropriate separation of duties when choosing someone to enter positive pay data and to review payroll data.
 See 55.03.

 Approval to use Departmental Payroll Processing does not require expenditure authority or temporary employment appointing authority.

 See 85.33 for authorization procedures for access to DEPPS and HEPPS.
-Route a completed Administrative Information Systems (AIS) Access Request to the Data Administrator in the Office of the Vice President for Business and Finance.
+Route a completed Administrative Information Systems (AIS) Access Request to the Data Administrator in the Office of the Vice President for Finance and Administration.